EvanGreaney/theory-algos-project/README.md

 # theory-algos-project

+<h2>Description</h2>
+For this Project I was tasked with with creating a program in the C programming language to calculate the SHA512 value of an input file.
+It must take the name or path of the file as a command line argument and output the SHA512 digest of it. <br>
+The project itself is capable of taking in an input message of 128 bits in length and is then processed through the sha512 algorithm to produce a 512 bit output string.<br>
+The program is able to compile using gcc and contains Makefile which compiles it upon make being called in the project folder.
+The Project also includes tests which run upon make test being called.

 <h2>How to run the Project</h2>
 1. Clone this repository to a folder on your PC. <br>
 2. Open the project through a linux based terminal like Ubuntu or Debian. <br>
 3. Once the project has been opened on the terminal, the user is capable of using a series of ./ commands to run, test and compile the program.  <br>
+4. To compile the program run the command gcc sha512.c
-4. To compile and run the program, enter ./sha512 abc.txt, this will return a hash value of 512 bits in length. <br>
+5. To run the program, enter ./sha512 abc.txt, this will return a hash value of 512 bits in length. <br>
-5. To test the project, enter ./tests.sh which will return an expected hash and the actual hash for two .txt files within the file structure. <br>
+6. To test the project, enter ./tests.sh which will return an expected hash and the actual hash for two .txt files within the file structure. <br>
 <h2>SHA512 Algorithm</h2>
 The SHA512 algorithm is a one way hashing algorithm that when given a message, processes that message and produces what is called a message or hash digest of a fixed length, for SHA 512 this is of 512 bits in length.
 "This property is useful in the generation and verification of digital signatures and message authentication codes, and in the generation of random numbers or bits."[3]
 <br>